Original Research ARTICLE

 We employed linear mixed effects analysis (West et al., 2014) to test linear relationships between the n-back condition (fixed effect), and driving behavior or physiological parameters, respectively.
 We entered intercepts for participants, trial number and target speed (i.e., the speed supposed to be driven in that trial) as random effects in the model.
 P-values were obtained by likelihood ratio tests (χ2-tests) of the full model with the effect in question against the model without the effect in question (West et al., 2014).
 We report the slope of the fixed effect of the model (n-back level) for each of the respective dependent variable as an unstandardized effect size and r as a standardized effect size.
 For the calculation of r, we used the Satterthwaite approximation [R package lmerTest (Bates et al., 2015)] to obtain the degrees of freedom (df) and t-values and the well-known relation r = sqrt(t2/(t2+df).

-The driving behavior parameters included the proportion of time the participants drove in the correct speed range, the reaction time for the speed adjustments, brake, throttle and steering variance and the average deviation from the lane center (phases before and after lane change were omitted for determining the deviation from the lane center).
+The driving behavior parameters included the proportion of time the participants drove in the correct speed range, the reaction time for the speed adjustments, brake, throttle and steering variance and the average deviation from the lane center (phases before and after lane change were omitted for determining the deviation from the lane center (34% of the data samples)].
 The proportion of time in the correct speed range was the time during which participants drove at the target speed (±5 km/h tolerance) in relation to the total time for that trial (excluding the transition time of 3 s after the speed sign).
 The reaction time was calculated as the time that participants needed to reach the target speed (±5 km/h tolerance).
 It was measured from the moment when they passed the speed sign, with the constraint that they continue to drive at the target speed during the course of the trial.
 Reaction time was only calculated on correct trials.

 For the driving and the n-back-task-related parameters, data right before and after passing the speed sign (±3 s) were not taken into account.
 Trials with extreme values (i.e., more than three standard deviations from the mean per participant) were removed from analysis.
 For the analysis of the correctness of the speed range, the reaction time, and the average deviation from the lane center, we removed less than 1% of the trials using this criterion.
 For throttle and steering variance, we removed less than 2% of the trials.
 For the analysis of brake variance, 12.4% of the trials were eliminated.